STRESS AND FATIGUE AMONGST TOURING AND FESTIVAL CREW

 Working when you are tired impairs your judgment just like drinking, you’re not safe to work and mistakes are easily and quickly made.
 Fatigue is a foreseeable problem and their fore has to be risk assessed, safety controls must be put in place and budgeted for!
 Production managers can easily look at a schedule in advance and see the problem, the word NO should be used on these occasions but it’s a dilemma as you don’t want to upset your client but you also have your legal duties under health and safety regulations that if ignored could lead to heavy fines and/or a prison sentence.
 Ignorance is no excuse but I hear and see so many that just resign themselves to not being able to do anything about this problem, they also need the work and are not necessarily in a financial position to just walk away but when the chips are down, Management or Promotors will always make it the Production or Site Managers responsibility.

-The ones who work hardest are often those in most need of help and who are usually the most exploited.
+The ones who work hardest are often those in most need of help are usually the most exploited, those who are able to provide the simple cure for fatigue are unable or unwilling to provide the help or cure that is needed.